Phone icon. Need help? Call us on 0800 085 7371

 In the UK, there are 14 million ambulance call-outs a year on average, 34.5 per cent of which are for people aged over 75 years old.
 This results in 4,830,000 ambulance call outs a year for the over 75s, ten per cent of which are due to falls.

 This means that based on this data, an estimated 483,000 people a year utilise ambulance call outs specifically for falls.
-If more people use personal alarms and have alternative care contingency plans in place - such as support from next of kin, local communities and care networks - then this could alleviate significant pressure on ambulance services for the NHS.
+If more people use personal alarms or emergency buttons and have alternative care contingency plans in place - such as support from next of kin, local communities and care networks - then this could alleviate significant pressure on ambulance services for the NHS.

 Which areas of the UK have the highest falls risks?